 Epidemics of bacterial diseases are common in dense populations of cultured food or aquarium fish.
 Predisposition to such outbreaks frequently is associated with poor water quality, organic loading of the aquatic environment, handling and transport of fish, marked temperature changes, hypoxia, or other stressful conditions.
-Most bacterial pathogens of fish are aerobic gram-negative rods.
+Most bacterial pathogens of fish are aerobic, gram-negative rods.
 Diagnosis is by isolation of the organism in pure culture from infected tissues and identification of the bacterial agent.
-Sensitivity testing prior to antibiotic use is recommended.
+Sensitivity testing before antibiotic use is recommended.

-A number of bacteria produce a similar syndrome, generically referred to as hemorrhagic septicemia, and characterized by external reddening and hemorrhage in the peritoneum, body wall, and viscera.
+A number of bacteria produce a similar syndrome, generically referred to as hemorrhagic septicemia and characterized by external reddening and hemorrhage in the peritoneum, body wall, and viscera.
 Morbidity and mortality are highly variable, depending on predisposing conditions such as low dissolved oxygen, other water quality problems, handling stress, or trauma.
 Ulcerative lesions are common as disease progresses, and mortality can be significant if stress is not controlled.
 Antibiotic therapy is recommended if fish are dying.
-Common bacterial isolates from affected fish include Aeromonas spp and Pseudomonas spp, which are more common in freshwater animals, and Vibrio spp, which are more commonly isolated from marine fish.
+Common bacterial isolates from affected fish include Aeromonas and Pseudomonas spp, which are more common in freshwater animals, and Vibrio spp, more commonly isolated from marine fishes.
 Control is based on removal of predisposing factors.
-If antibiotic therapy is warranted, the drug selection should be based on sensitivity testing when possible.
+If antibiotic therapy is warranted, drug selection should be based on sensitivity testing when possible.

 Vibriosis is a potentially serious, common systemic disease of many cultured, aquarium, and wild marine and estuarine fishes; it is less common in freshwater fish.
-Vibrio anguillarium and other Vibrio spp are responsible for the disease, which produces systemic manifestations, including hemorrhages and ulcerations of the skin, fin, and tail, and hemorrhagic and degenerative changes of internal organs.
+Three genera of the family Vibrionaceae are frequently associated with infection in fishes: Vibrio, Listonella, and Photobacterium.
+These genera can result in hemorrhages and ulcerations of the skin, fin, and tail; hemorrhagic and degenerative changes of internal organs; and other systemic changes.
 Diagnosis requires identification of pure isolates from infected tissues.
-Isolation of V cholera from fish is not uncommon and should not cause alarm as long as the isolate is the non-O type.
+Isolation of V cholerae from fish is not uncommon and should not cause alarm as long as the isolate is the non-O type.
 Preventive measures include minimizing stress and crowding.
 Coldwater vibriosis (Hitra disease), a serious problem in sea farming of salmonids, is characterized by high mortality, resistance to drug therapy, and stress mediation.
-The etiologic agent is V salmonicida.
-Because Vibrio spp are ubiquitous in marine environments, avoidance is difficult.
+The etiologic agent is Aliivibrio salmonicida.
+Because members of this family are ubiquitous in marine environments, avoidance is difficult.
 Preventive vaccination with formalin-killed Vibrio is used in the salmonid industry.
 Antibiotic therapy should be based on results of sensitivity testing.

-Gram-positive bacterial infections of concern to fish culturists and aquarists may be caused by Streptococcus and related genera, Lactococcus, Enterococcus, and Vagococcus.
+These infections of concern to fish culturists and aquarists may be caused by Streptococcus and related genera Lactococcus, Enterococcus, and Vagococcus.
 Infections are uncommon but can cause significant mortality (>50%) when they do occur.
 Chronic infections may continue for weeks, with only a few fish dying each day.
 Species known to be susceptible include salmonids, assorted marine fish (eg, mullet, sea bass), tilapia, sturgeon, and striped bass.
-Susceptible aquarium species include rainbow sharks, red-tailed black sharks, rosey barbs, danios, and some tetras and cichlids.
+Susceptible aquarium species include rainbow sharks, red-tailed black sharks, rosy barbs, danios, and some tetras and cichlids.
 In general, all fish should be considered susceptible.
 A characteristic manifestation of Streptococcus infection is neurologic disease, often manifest by spinning or spiraling in the water column.
 Brain and kidney cultures from suspect fish should be incubated on blood agar at 25°C for 24–48 hr.
 Gram stains of pinpoint bacterial colonies reveal typical chains of gram-positive cocci, which allow a presumptive diagnosis.
 Confirmation requires definitive identification of the organism.
 Antibiotic therapy should be based on sensitivity testing.
-Erythromycin is often the drug of choice but it is not FDA approved for this use.
-Sources of infection may be environmental or include live foods, such as tubifex worms, amphibians, or previously infected fish.
+Erythromycin is often the drug of choice, but it is not FDA approved for this use.
+Sources of infection may be environmental or include live foods, such as tubeficid worms, amphibians, or previously infected fish.
 Future epizootics can be prevented if the source of infection is identified and eliminated.
-Streptococcus innae has been isolated from tilapia and aquarium fish, and has zoonotic potential.
+Streptococcus iniae has been isolated from tilapia and aquarium fish and has zoonotic potential.
 Autogenous vaccines are available for use in aquaculture facilities.

-Mycobacteriosis is a chronic or acute, systemic, granulomatous disease that occurs in aquarium fish and cultured food fish, particularly those reared under intensive conditions.
-Predisposing environmental factors include low dissolved oxygen, low pH, and high organic load, all of which are found in recirculating aquaculture systems.
-Correct use of ultraviolet light as a means of disinfecting system water reduces bacterial counts and can be a useful tool in controlling infection in exhibit animals.
-The causative bacteria can be any number of species of Mycobacterium, including M piscium, M marinum, and M fortuitum.
-Syngnathids (sea horses) are particularly susceptible, but the disease can occur in any fish.
-These gram-positive, acid-fast, nonmotile bacteria are difficult to grow but can be isolated using Lowenstein-Jensen or Middlebrook media following incubation at 25°C for 3–4 wk.
+Mycobacteriosis is a chronic or acute, systemic, granulomatous disease of aquarium fish and cultured food fish, particularly those reared under intensive conditions.
+Predisposing environmental factors include low dissolved oxygen, low pH, and high organic load, all found in recirculating aquaculture systems.
+Correct use of ultraviolet light as a way to disinfect system water reduces bacterial counts and can be a useful tool to control infection in exhibit animals.
+The causative bacteria can be any number of species of Mycobacterium, including M chelonae, M marinum, and M fortuitum.
+Syngnathids (sea horses) are particularly susceptible, but the disease can be seen in any fish.
+These weakly gram-positive, acid-fast positive, nonmotile bacteria are difficult to grow but can be isolated using Löwenstein-Jensen or Middlebrook media after incubation at 25°C for 3–4 wk.
 Signs are variable and nonspecific; they can include emaciation, ascites, skin ulceration and hemorrhages, exophthalmos, paleness, and skeletal deformities.
 On necropsy, gross lesions of viscera consist of grayish white, necrotic foci that sometimes coalesce to form tumor-like masses.
-Granulomas may not be grossly visible, and are often found first on wet mounts of spleen or other viscera from infected fish.
+Granulomas may not be grossly visible and are often found first on wet mounts, especially of anterior kidney and spleen, or other viscera from infected fish.
 A presumptive diagnosis is based on visualization of acid-fast rods in granulomatous material from suspect lesions.
 Definitive diagnosis requires isolating and identifying the bacteria.
 There are no effective treatments that eliminate mycobacteria in fish.
 Mycobacteria can cause zoonotic infections, and aquarists should be informed of potential risks if handling or cleaning contaminated fish or exhibits.
 An infected aquarium should be disinfected before other fish are added.
 Bleach is not an effective disinfectant against mycobacteria; disinfection with alcohol or phenolic compounds is recommended.